 For a start, I thought I was ‘focussing on what I want’.
-I’ve always been something of the maverick (and by ‘something’ I mean ‘hella maverick’) and I chose a long time ago not to chase certain things – social status, a conventional career, money, badges of achievement – yet instead of focusing on what I want, I have been focussing on damage control, apologising to myself for those decisions, trying to future proof myself from insecurity and constantly bargaining with my freedom.
+I’ve always been something of a maverick (and by ‘something’ I mean ‘hella maverick’)… I chose a long time ago not to chase certain things – social status, a conventional career, money, badges of achievement – yet instead of focusing on what I wanted, I was focussing on damage control, apologising to myself for those decisions, trying to future proof myself from insecurity and constantly bargaining with my freedom.

 How else?
-I’ve been robbing myself of relationship and being out in the world.
-Just as I find it difficult to let go of ‘what I know’ in work, so too with relationships.
-The fear of being adrift has kept me tethered to dynamics that exhaust me.
-I grieve for lost connections like they were all the love of my life!
+I was robbing myself of relationship and being out in the world.
+Just as I found it difficult to let go of ‘what I know’ in work, so too with relationships.
+The fear of being adrift kept me tethered to dynamics that exhausted me.
+I grieved for lost connections like they were all the love of my life!
 (I’m not talking romance here, this is about all relationships).
 Even when I was never truly showing up as myself and constantly felt ‘wrong’ in their eyes, I would try to gain approval while reactively refusing to conform (which is the opposite of just being).
-This is not their fault.
+This was not their fault.
 If I had been leading the way – honestly, boldly, and lovingly – then I wouldn’t have been so awkward in these connections and I would have made room for intimacy or for the relationships to end sooner.
 The fear of being adrift, alone, untethered has left me – hmm, adrift, alone, untethered.
 The IRONY.

 And one more thing, while we’re at it.
-I’ve been robbing myself of wellbeing.
-So overwhelmed by all the messages about what I SHOULD be doing, with a really strong free spirit, and with loads of stuff to do, I have been letting my mind, body, soul stuff slide.
-I am really really loathe to say this but I have been robbing myself of consistency, structure, and responsibility.
+I was robbing myself of wellbeing.
+So overwhelmed by all the messages about what I SHOULD be doing, with a really strong free spirit, and with loads of stuff to do… letting my mind, body, soul stuff slide.
+I am really really loathe to say this but I was- and still am at times- robbing myself of consistency, structure, and responsibility.
 Ewwwwwwwwwwww.
 I have got old!..
 Naaaaaaaaah.
 It’s OK.
 I realise that I can bring fun, depth, and freedom into what I need to do for my own wellbeing.
 Yet I need some security, more space for me to strengthen and find calm.
-It’s actually impossible to really play and bring myself to the party without it (that’s not a literal party sadly, damn COVID).
+It’s actually impossible to really play and bring myself to the party without it.

 So if you are doing any of the following, don’t worry I have an action plan: